aleph2c/miros/docs/_sources/quickstart.rst.txt

 Figuring out what Information will be Passed Around
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Let's wave our hands an assume that the three active objects used in this designed have been built already and are working, but we want to figure out how they will communicate with one another.
+Let's wave our hands and assume that the three active objects used in this designed have been built already and are working, but we want to figure out how they will communicate with one another.

-David Harel called such a thing, a ``statocol`` (state protocol):  what information will the statecharts need to share, so as a group, they will achieve our design goal; and give us our networked sprinkler:
+David Harel called such a thing, a ``statocol`` (state protocol):  what information will the statecharts need to share, so as a group, they will achieve our design goal, and give us our networked sprinkler:

 .. image:: _static/sprinkler_high_level.svg
     :target: _static/sprinkler_high_level.pdf
     :align: center

-We need to figure out how to call the open weather api, with a city id, before it will return weather information for its location.
+We need to figure out how to call the open weather API, with a city-id, before it returns weather information for its location.
 This is the problem the ``OpenWeatherMapCityDetails`` object solves: it will provide the city id when we give it the city and country names of where we have placed the sprinkler.